osivaz61/MDDAd-Net/README.md

 Better models on the DR segmentation problem will be released. -> OK (shuntedSeg.py) <br>
 The final code will be released. <br>

 The results in the .out files are based on the coefficients in the .py files.
 The coefficients (lambda's) should be adjusted for these files that use the shuntedSeg model.
-They are arbitrary (they are for mambaVisionSeg).
+They are arbitrary (they are for mambaVisionSeg). <br>

+Better idea for the IDRiD segmentation dataset: You can use the ddr grade part instead of the IDRiD grade part for the IDRiD segmentation dataset.
+Probably gives better results. <br>

 ## Acknowledgements